openedx/docs.openedx.org/source/educators/migration_wip/20_glossary/glossary.rst

   A problem that requires learners to enter a mathematical expression as text, such as e=m*c^2.

-  For more information, see :ref:`learners:Math Formatting` in the *EdX Learner's Guide*.
+  For more information, see :ref:`Math Formatting` in the *EdX Learner's Guide*.